-Before each election, the League prepares an independent, nonpartisan Voters’ Guide to give voters reliable information about candidate and ballot measures.
-League members ask the candidates substantive questions and print their complete responses here.
+Before each election, the League prepares an independent, nonpartisan Voters’ Guide to give voters reliable information about candidates and ballot measures.
+League members ask the candidates substantive questions and print their complete responses in the guide.
 We also publish videos of individual interviews with candidates.
-League members also research the ballot measures by reading about them and interviewing the organizations in support and opposition and then write independent explanations and pros and cons.
+League members also research the ballot measures by reviewing extensive information about each measure and interviewing the organizations in support and opposition.
+Then the League researchers write independent explanations and pros and cons.

-Click on the links below to see electronic Voters’ Guides.
+Click on the links below to see electronic Voters’ Guides from earlier elections.
 A limited number of paper copies are available at Multnomah County library branches and the Multnomah County Election Office.

 Past Voters’ Guides:

 - Voters’ Guide in English and Spanish for the November 2016 elections

 - May 2016 elections

 The League can create a custom guide for you!
 Go to Vote 411 and enter your residence address to see a Voters’ Guide with information for only those candidates and items on your ballot.